 Special occasions call for special recognition.
 For events like weddings or proms, a gratuity of 20% or more is customary.
 Your chauffeur does more than just drive; they are part of your big day’s success.
 They often work longer hours, coordinate with planners, and ensure the vehicle is picture-perfect for your photos.
 They might help manage an excited wedding party or make sure everyone gets to the venue safely and in style.
 A generous tip reflects your gratitude for their attention to detail and their role in making your wedding transportation seamless and memorable.

-Tipping for Corporate Events and Group Travel
+How to Handle Tipping for Corporate Travel

 When booking transportation for business, professionalism is key.
 For corporate events or multi-day trips, a tip of 15% to 20% of the total bill is appropriate.
 In these settings, your chauffeur’s role often includes punctuality, discretion, and unwavering reliability.
 They ensure you and your colleagues arrive at meetings on time and can conduct business privately while on the move.
 This tip acknowledges their consistent, high-level service over an extended period.
 A dependable corporate limousine service is an extension of your company’s image, and tipping well shows you value that professional partnership.

-Let’s Clear Up Some Limo Tipping Myths
+Clearing Up Common Limo Tipping Myths

 Tipping can feel a bit confusing, especially when it comes to luxury services.
 There are a lot of unwritten rules and assumptions floating around.
 Let’s clear the air and tackle some of the most common myths about tipping your limo driver, so you can feel confident and prepared for your next ride.